shiv213/ImposterBot/README.md

 Only one person in the game/voice channel needs to do the following:
 - Run the `.server` command on your Discord server to get your server id (this is unique per Discord server)
 - Launch the Among Us game (this needs to be open for the next step to work)
-- Run the `ImposterBot Among Us Game Listener.exe` (instructions on where to find this below)
+- Run the `ImposterBot Among Us Game Listener.py` file (instructions on where to find this below)
 - Input your server id and press `Start`
 - Get into a game of Among Us, and run the `.start` command in your Discord server once the game starts
     - Note: for the time being, everyone will be muted in the lobbies (this will be changed shortly)